-Publishing decisions enables members of the public, including current and future patients, employers and colleagues, to know when there has been concern about an osteopath's fitness to practise.

-A summary of the ISO decision provides sufficient information of the concerns without risking contamination of any external third party investigations, such as a criminal investigation.
-This also protects the rights of the registrant in circumstances where no findings of fact have been made against them.
+- Publishing decisions enables members of the public, including current and future patients, employers and colleagues, to know when there has been concern about an osteopath's fitness to practise. - A summary of the ISO decision provides sufficient information of the concerns without risking contamination of any external third party investigations, such as a criminal investigation.
+This also protects the rights of the osteopath in circumstances where no findings of fact have been made against them.

-2. Publishing final decisions where the registrant is granted voluntary removal
+2. Publishing final decisions where the osteopath is granted voluntary removal

-A registrant is able to request removal from the Register of osteopaths (the Register) at any time.
-This is a process called voluntary removal.
+An osteopath is able to request removal from the Register of osteopaths (the Register) at any time.
+This is a process called 'voluntary removal'.
 The current policy does not specify whether published decisions involving individuals who request and are granted voluntary removal after their final hearing has concluded are also removed from the website.

 We are proposing to amend our policy to make it clear that, where an individual has been granted voluntary removal by the Registrar following a final hearing, the GOsC will continue to publish the Fitness to Practise decision and sanction for the length specified within the publication policy.
-In summary, this is because:
+In summary, the proposed changes would mean:

-- Members of the public are still able to see, through our public-facing website, that the former osteopath has faced a professional conduct or professional incompetence hearing. - Allowing members of the public continued access to this information supports us in maintaining public confidence in the osteopathic profession and upholding proper standards of conduct and competence within the osteopathic profession.
+- Members of the public are still able to see, through our public-facing website, that the former osteopath has faced a professional conduct or professional incompetence hearing. - The policy can support us in maintaining public confidence in the osteopathic profession and upholding proper standards of conduct and competence within the osteopathic profession, by allowing members of the public continued access to this information.